Mtb-3/Clipit/README.md

 # Clippers
-Simple text based widget to concantenate a a specific folder of video clips.
+Simple text based widget to concantenate a folder of video clips.

 ## Installation

-Option 1: Download .exe file
+1. Download .py file

-Option 2: Download .py file and required dependencies
+2. Download required dependencies if not installed

+3. Install documentation can be found https://pypi.org/project/moviepy/ and https://pypi.org/project/PyQt5/

 ## Usage